Loading...

 If you have been involved in a truck accident in Florida, understanding how the state's personal injury laws affect your claim is essential.
-Florida follows the pure comparative fault system, and you have 2 years from the date of your injury to file a lawsuit.
+Florida follows the modified comparative fault (51% bar) system, and you have 2 years from the date of your injury to file a lawsuit.

 Nationally, truck accident settlements range from $10,000 to $500,000.
 In Florida, settlement values are influenced by the state's fault rules, damage caps, and local jury tendencies.